“Humanity must perforce prey on itself,

 (1897-1898)

 At the time Shakespeare was writing King Lear (perhaps 1605-1606), James I had acceded the throne of England and the twilight of the Tudors had given rise to the Stuart dynasty.
 Son of Mary Queen of Scots, James I was a king known for accepting flattery (Shakespeare often reminds us that kings tend to be surrounded by flatterers rather than honest brokers).
-The Good Queen Bess had given up the ghost in 1603, and with her childless demise came a fractured body politic wherein rebellion, civil war, and divided kingship were of great concern.
+In 1603, the Good Queen Bess had given up the ghost, and with her heirless regime came a fractured body politic wherein rebellion, civil war, and divided kingship were of great concern to the kingdom.
 And the topic at the forefront of Englishmen’s minds concerned the king’s proposed union between Scotland and England, a proposition which engendered an identity crisis for the two kingdoms.
-Was there anything natural about England’s division from Scotland?
+Had there been anything natural about England’s division from Scotland?
 Could there be any unforeseen consequences resulting from James’s proposed union?

-Our setting in King Lear is a mist-locked pagan world –a pre-Christian, polytheistic cosmos wherein the stars and planets bode ill-fated astrological omens for humans (“these late eclipses of the sun and moon portend no good to us”).
+Our setting within King Lear is a mist-locked pagan world –a pre-Christian, polytheistic cosmos wherein the stars and planets bode ill-fated astrological omens for humans (“these late eclipses of the sun and moon portend no good to us”).
 The gods of classical antiquity are also regularly referenced –Hecate, Jupiter, Juno, Apollo and so on—and Nature is referenced over forty times in the play.
 These religious customs contrast sharply with those of Shakespeare’s world in 17th century Protestant England.
-As in his other plays, why would Shakespeare once again direct our attention to an ancient pagan kingdom in King Lear?
+As in many of his other plays, in King Lear Shakespeare once again directs our attention to an ancient pagan kingdom.
 What can this era teach us about politics and human nature?
-To address this question, we must take a closer look at King Lear.
+To address this question, we must take a closer look at the play.

 At the start of the play, the elderly King Lear is a confident and erudite king.
 He speaks in iambic pentameter and uses the royal “we.”
-After some sixty years on the throne, he is approaching the end of a successful reign and his heart is set on retirement –while a comfortable retirement might be fitting for a tradesman, is it a noble end for a king?
+After some sixty years on the throne, he is approaching the end of a successful reign and his heart is set on retirement –while a comfortable retirement might be fitting for a tradesman, is it right for a king?
 At this point in his life, the natural continuation and perpetuation of his crown is of paramount concern.
-He has no sons, and therefore no male heirs, but he has three adult daughters (presumably Lear is a widower, his late queen is never discussed in the play).
-His daughters are: Goneril, the eldest who is married to the Duke of Albany (Albany is a northern region close to the border with Scotland); Regan, who is married to the Duke of Cornwall (Cornwall is located in the southwest); and Cordelia who is unmarried (her name alludes to couer or “heart”).
-Rather than simply allowing the customary practice of primogeniture to proceed, Lear decides to pro-actively divide his kingdom among his three daughters so that he may witness his regime’s continuation.
+He has no sons, and therefore no male heirs, but he has three adult daughters (presumably Lear is a widower, his late queen is never actually discussed in the play).
+His daughters are: Goneril, the eldest who is married to the Duke of Albany (Albany represents the northern region closest to the border with Scotland); Regan, who is married to the Duke of Cornwall (Cornwall is located in the southwest); and Cordelia who is unmarried (her name alludes to the French word couer or “heart”).
+Rather than simply allowing the customary practice of primogeniture to proceed, Lear decides to proactively divide his kingdom among his three daughters so that he may witness his regime’s continuation.
 As he enters a grand hall, Lear triumphantly announces a “darker purpose” in acknowledging his age and the need to “shake all cares and business… on younger strengths while we unburdened crawl toward death” (1.1.38-39).
 Therefore, Lear institutes an ill-fated “test of love” for each of his daughters:

 “Tell me, my daughters-